P1NHE4D/rc-car/README.md

 ## Version 2
 The second version is currently in development.
-It replaces the AtMega 328 chip with an on-board ESP32 in order to recude the overall footprint of the chip.
+It replaces the AtMega 328 chip with an on-board ESP32 in order to reduce the overall footprint of the chip.
 It also features a USB-C connector to facilitate flashing and debugging the controller without having to rely on additional debugging equipment.